Skip to content

 if not self.raptor_mode or not self.masters:

-raise RuntimeError('Raptor mode is not enabled or no masters available')
+raise RuntimeError("Raptor mode disabled or no masters available")

 current_master = 0